 The tallest sand dune rises 470 feet above small lakes in the high desert south of Mountain Home.
 The state park includes desert, dune, prairie, lake and marsh habitat with opportunities to observe nocturnal species.
 Activities include fishing, birdwatching, camping, hiking, swimming and viewing the stars at one of only two public observatories in Idaho.
-Feel free to climb but no vehicles are allowed on the dunes.
+Feel free to climb but no vehicles are allowed off-road or on the dunes.
 A visitor center offers information on birds of prey, insects, fossils, wildlife and the sand dunes.
-A variety of gift items are available for purchase.
-Two cabins are available for rent.
-Also 82 serviced campsites with W/E and 31 standard sites.
+A variety of gift items are available for purchase, and we also rent sand boards.
+Two cabins are available for rent, and there are 82 serviced campsites with W/E and 31 standard sites.
 The Equestrian Area provides facilities for visitors to camp with their horses and there is a 9-mile riding trail around the park.

 Southwestern Idaho, 18 miles SW of Mountain Home

 From I-84 at Mountain Home take Exit 95, travel S. on Hwy 51 approximately 15 miles, then travel E. on Hwy 78 for approximately 4 miles.

 See location map below

 The park is open every day.
 However, during the winter the Visitor Center is open irregularly.
 Call 208-366-7919 to check on hours.

 $5 per vehicle/day entry fee; separate camping and observatory fees

 Boating Facilities, Campsites, Dump Station, Gift Shop, Handicap Access, Horse Facilities, Motor Coach Parking, Parking, Rental Equipment, Restrooms, Vault Toilets, Visitor Center